 Do not tour if you are unwell

 Guests will be designated seats which must be the sole seat they use for the entirety of the tour.
-Guests shall not be seated next to those with whom they would not normally associate.

 All guests and staff are asked to wash hands regularly and use hand sanitiser before entering the tour vehicle.
 While we will have hand sanitiser available for your use, it is wise and advisable to bring your own for personal use.
 This prevents over-handling of communal hand sanitiser and, in turn, prevents the spread.